Winstone-Were/Huduma_app/README.md

 * Server/src/index.js: Firebase cloud functions for backend logic.

 ## Known Issues
-Some UI components may not render correctly on older devices.
+Some UI components may not render correctly on older devices.<br>
 Firebase authentication may require additional configuration for certain providers.

 ## Acknowledgent